Free Ohio Bee & Garden Guides

 Citizen science APPS

-Bumble Bee Watch App Track and conserve North America’s bumble bees.
+Track and conserve North America’s bumble bees.
 The Bumble Bee Watch app is the best way to learn and engage with bumble bees and to contribute sightings to this important citizen science project.

-iNaturalist App Identify plants and animals with visually similar suggestions.
+Identify plants and animals with visually similar suggestions.
 Get connected with a community of over a million scientists and naturalists who can help you learn more about nature!

-Seek by iNaturalist App Use the power of image recognition technology to identify the plants and animals all around you.
+Use the power of image recognition technology to identify the plants and animals all around you.
 Earn badges for seeing different types of birds, amphibians, plants, and fungi and participate in monthly observation challenges.

-Wild Bee ID App for iPad Your go-to guide for ID’ing bees and bee-friendly plants, creating pollinator gardens, and learning how to get involved in the fight to protect these critical species.
+Your go-to guide for ID’ing bees and bee-friendly plants, creating pollinator gardens, and learning how to get involved in the fight to protect these critical species.
 For iPad.

 Download our coloring page

-We invite you to download and print this coloring page to create coloring stations for your next nature-themed event.
+Feel free to download and print this coloring page to create coloring stations for your next nature-themed event.

 BEE NEWS